-- 5.2.1 Pupils are considered to have a disability if they have a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities. - 5.2.2 The schools will make reasonable adjustments for pupils with disabilities, so that they are not at a substantial disadvantage compared with their peers. - The 4 areas of need: the needs of pupils with SEND are grouped into 4 broad areas.
+5.2.1 Pupils are considered to have a disability if they have a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities.

+- 5.2.2 The schools will make reasonable adjustments for pupils with disabilities, so that they are not at a substantial disadvantage compared with their peers. - The 4 areas of need: the needs of pupils with SEND are grouped into 4 broad areas.
 Pupils can have needs that cut across more than 1 area, and their needs may change over time. - 5.3.1 Interventions will be selected that are appropriate for the pupil's particular area(s) of need, at the relevant time following the graduated approach of Assess, Plan, Do and Review.

 AREA OF NEED Communication and interaction Pupils with needs in this area have difficulty communicating with others.
 They may have difficulty understanding what is being said to them, have trouble expressing themselves, or do not understand or use the social rules of communication.
 Pupils who are on the autism spectrum often have needs that fall in this category.
 Cognition and learning Pupils with learning difficulties usually learn at a slower pace than their peers.
 A wide range of needs are grouped in this area, including: Specific learning difficulties, which impact 1 or more specific aspects of learning, such as: dyslexia, dyscalculia and dyspraxia.
-Moderate learning difficulties.
+Moderate learning difficulties where pupils will have attainments below expected levels in all or most areas of the curriculum and experience greater difficulty than their peers in acquiring basic literacy and number skills and in understand concepts.
 Severe learning difficulties.
 Profound and multiple learning difficulties, which is where pupils are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.